Sunflowers and Ramsey problems for restricted intersections: Introduction

 While sunflowers might at first appear like natural but very specific instances of $L$-cliques, in some cases they are essentially equivalent notions.
 Indeed, Deza~\cite{Deza74} showed that for every singleton set $L$, any $L$-clique of at least $k^2-k+2$ sets must be a sunflower.

 We say that a sunflower is an {\em $L$-sunflower} if the size of its kernel is in $L$.
 Our question above regarding $L$-cliques has a natural counterpart with respect to $L$-sunflowers.
-In this paper, we focus on the following two questions, where we think of $k$ as a small (fixed) number compared to $m$. \begin{question} Let $k \ge 1$ and $\mc{F}$ be a set system of $k$-element sets. \begin{itemize} \item If $\mc{F}$ contains no $L$-clique of size $m$, how large can a subfamily be if it avoids intersections of size in $L$? \item If $\mc{F}$ contains no $L$-sunflower with $m$ petals, how large can a subfamily be if it avoids intersections of size in $L$? \end{itemize} \end{question}
+In this paper, we focus on the following two questions, where we think of $k$ as a small (fixed) number compared to $m$. \begin{question} Let $k \ge 1$ and $\mc{F}$ be a set system of $k$-element sets. \begin{itemize} \item If $\mc{F}$ contains no $L$-clique of size $m$, how large a subfamily are we guaranteed to find that avoids intersections of size in $L$? \item If $\mc{F}$ contains no $L$-sunflower with $m$ petals, how large a subfamily are we guaranteed to find that avoids intersections of size in $L$? \end{itemize} \end{question}

 We note that not having an $L$-clique of size $m$ is a stronger restriction than not having an $L$-sunflower with $m$ petals.
 Thus, a lower bound for the sunflower problem also implies the same lower bound for the clique question.